The process of buying property in Cyprus

 • Mandatory reporting has been introduced for all transactions exceeding €10,000.

-• For third-country nationals, the quota for issuing permits to purchase properties has been reduced (the government regulates the influx of mass investors to prevent price increases).
+• The quota for issuing permits for the purchase of properties has been reduced for third-country nationals (the government is regulating the influx of mass investors to prevent price increases).

 Buying real estate in Cyprus is not only a way to secure personal accommodation, but also a strategic investment tool.
 However, a successful transaction is impossible without in-depth knowledge of legislation, market conditions, and the specifics of law enforcement practices.
 It should be remembered that the rights of foreign investors are protected if all requirements are met and transactions are supervised by state authorities.
 In the modern Cypriot market, the key competitive advantage is not only the price of the property, but also its legal “cleanliness,” the transparency of all stages of the transaction, and the possibility of integration into the European legal field.